JonPSmith/EfCore.GenericServices/README.md

 This library helps you quickly code Create, Read, Update and Delete (CRUD) accesses for a web/mobile/desktop application.
 It acts as a adapter and command pattern between a database accessed by Entity Framework Core (EF Core) and the needs of the front-end system.

 **NOTE:** *The first number in the version number of this library defines what version of EF Core it works for. e.g. EfCore.GenericServices version 5 is works with to EF Core 5.
-If are using the older versions of EF Core you need [EfCore.GenericServices, version 3.2.2](https://www.nuget.org/packages/EfCore.GenericServices/3.2.2).*
+If are using the older versions of EF Core you should use [EfCore.GenericServices, version 3.2.2](https://www.nuget.org/packages/EfCore.GenericServices/3.2.2).*

 Please don't add a pull request without first contacting me via an issue containing the reason/idea first.